snowch/biginsight-examples/README.md

 ### Quick Links

-Running `./gradlew` from the top level folder will print some key links, e.g.:
+Running `./gradlew` from the top level folder will print some key links for your cluster, e.g.:

 ```
 $ ./gradlew